ferjcontreras/frontendfullstackcourse/README.md

 ###### Authors: *Fernando Contreras & Patricio Pittavino*

 #### About
-This is the FRONTEND of a Web Development with a CRUD system for Users and Paycheck, allowing each user to List and Download it´s paycheck, and the admin to Upload and Register both users and paychecks.
+This is the FRONTEND of a Web Development with a CRUD system for Users and Paycheck, allowing each user to List and Download its paycheck, and the admin to Upload and Register both users and paychecks.

 #### Instructions
 Place on root folder and run